Huawei-PTLab/Theater/README.md

-# Theater: Actor Framework for Swift (and Do-lang) #
+# Theater: Actor Framework for Swift

-Theater is an open source actor model framework for Swift (3.0), featuring lightweight implementation, user-friendly APIs, and more.
+Theater is an open source Actor model framework for Swift, featuring lightweight implementation, user-friendly APIs, and more.

 The design is insipred by [Akka]("http://akka.io"), and this project is forked from [darioalessandro/Theater]("https://github.com/darioalessandro/Theater").

+Major changes have been made in our version of Theator, including
+* Fixing correctness issues, like data race in the actor path update.
+* Performance Improvement, in some test cases, 10x faster
+* Important new features, like Actor Selection from Path, Supervision mechanism, etc.
+* Architecture and API refactoring to support new features

 # Build Theater #